 If you intend to use someone else's survey to collect your own data, be mindful that reproduction of the survey materials may be restricted by the copyright owners, even though the questions may have already been published in a scholarly context or can be found free-to-view online.
 See this example reported by Science magazine's Retraction Watch in 2017.

-An amendment to English law in 2014 created a new exception to copyright which allows researchers to "mine" large corpora of text and/or data to analyse hidden relationships.
 The University of Cambridge has published a guide for TDM practitioners, librarians and interested researchers, which includes links to national and international projects, tools and case studies.

 Social media platforms often allow contributors to retain any copyright in their original material, whilst claiming the right to re-use this content indefinitely (see for example Terms of Service for Twitter; Facebook).
 To reproduce social media content in a scholarly publication, you probably don't need permission from the platform owners, but you may need the content creator's permission.